Back

 params[0] = new String("anderson");

 In above code snippet, we create an array of parameters.
-The index-0 of the array contains a String with value "anderson".
+The index-0 of the array contains a String with value "anderson".d.
+Next, we pass this array of parameters into the statement and execute the query.

 ATG itself does the task of mapping the parameters in array to the RQL statement.
 When this query is executed, an array of "RepositoryItem" is returned.
 This will be empty if no matching RepositoryItem is found.